thoughtbot/maintaining-open-source-projects/book/02-community.md

 users to move their messages where they belong, for example to Q&A websites or mailing lists.

-It is not always good to move discussions out of the issue tracker, though.
+It is not always better to move discussions out of the issue tracker, though.
 StackOverflow won’t be helpful when you have a small audience.
 In that case the issue tracker is the right place to ask.
 It may be good to grow onto other platforms when members of your community organically start answering questions.
 There’s a better chance that questions in other channels will get responses as well.

 By always interacting politely interaction remains smooth, and you increase the chance they follow your suggestions.
 Otherwise users might feel you didn’t solve a problem you could have solved and they may insist you act.
-Arguing where does a question belong is not productive, and being friendly helps avoid it.
+Arguing where a question belongs is not productive, and being friendly helps avoid it.

 ## Issue tracker gardening